 What Causes Poor Circulation?

-- May-Thurner Syndrome: May-Thurner Syndrome is caused when the right iliac artery compresses the left iliac vein.
-This restricts the blood flow out of the left leg.
+- May-Thurner Syndrome: This syndrome describes when the right iliac artery compresses the left iliac vein, restricting blood flow out of the left leg.
 This can lead to swelling and other signs of poor circulation.

-If you are living with poor circulation symptoms, it’s best to talk to your doctor as soon as possible.
-Some untreated conditions can lead to severe complications.
-The best option is early detection and treatment of the underlying issue to prevent symptoms of poor blood circulation.
+If you are living with poor circulation symptoms, we encourage you to consult your doctor.
+Some untreated conditions, including DVT, can lead to severe complications.
+Early detection and treatment of the underlying issue typically lead to the best health outcomes.